David Cairns (politician born 1902)

 Sir David Arnold Scott Cairns (5 March 1902 – 8 September 1987), was a British judge and Liberal Party politician.

 Background

-Cairns was a son of David Cairns JP, a Freeman of Sunderland and Sarah Scott Cairns.
-He was educated at Bede Grammar School for Boys, Sunderland and Pembroke College, Cambridge.
-In 1932 he married Irene Cathery Phillips.
-They had one son and two daughters.
-He was knighted in 1955.
-He was made a member of the Privy Council in 1970.
+Cairns was the son of David Cairns JP, a Freeman of Sunderland, and Sarah Scott Cairns.
+He was educated at Bede Grammar School for Boys in Sunderland and at Pembroke College, Cambridge.
+In 1932, he married Irene Cathery Phillips; the couple had one son and two daughters.
+He was knighted in 1955 and appointed to the Privy Council in 1970.

 Political career

 He was Liberal candidate for the Epsom division of Surrey at the 1947 Epsom by-election.

 He did not stand for parliament again.
 However, the following year he was elected to Leatherhead Urban District Council.
 He served for two three-year terms.
 He was also actively involved inside the Liberal Party on policy development.
 From 1948-49 he was Chairman of the Liberal Party Commission on Trade Unions.
 From 1951-53 he was a member of the Liberal Party Committee.